How do I know if I need an artificial knee joint?

 - Weight reduction

-These approaches can reduce pain and slow down the progression of osteoarthritis.
-However, they cannot restore damaged joint surfaces.
-If the cartilage is completely worn away or symptoms worsen despite intensive conservative therapy, an artificial knee joint becomes a viable option.
+These approaches can reduce pain and slow the progression of osteoarthritis.
+However, they cannot rebuild destroyed joint surfaces.
+If the cartilage is completely worn away or the symptoms worsen despite intensive conservative therapy, a artificial knee joint becomes a viable option.

 A clear sign that conservative measures have been exhausted is the loss of quality of life: when pain dominates your daily routine, when you have to avoid certain activities or hobbies, or when you are professionally restricted, it is the right time to clearly consider a knee replacement.